dan-merlea/careers-platform/README.md

-# Careers Platform
+# Hatch Beacon

+*The beacon for hiring success*

-A full-stack careers platform with a NextJS frontend, NestJS backend, and React admin panel.
+A full-stack recruitment platform with a NextJS frontend, NestJS backend, and React admin panel.

 ## Project Structure